jbweber/homestead/capi/TROUBLESHOOTING.md

 ## Network Configuration Issues

+### RECOMMENDED: Use BMH networkData Approach

+For all new deployments, use the **BMH networkData approach** (pre-configure network on BareMetalHost before CAPI claims it).
+This works for both simple and complex configurations and avoids Metal3DataTemplate bugs.

+See [README.md - Network Configuration](README.md#network-configuration) for the recommended approach with examples.

-### Metal3DataTemplate networkData not working for bonds/VLANs
+### LEGACY: Metal3DataTemplate networkData not working for bonds/VLANs

+**Note**: This section is kept for reference for existing deployments.
+New deployments should use the BMH networkData approach instead.

 **Symptoms**: Network configuration using Metal3DataTemplate's `networkData` field fails with bonds or VLANs.
 Cloud-init generates broken network configuration with literal "None" interfaces.

 **Root Cause**: Metal3 renders networkData in the wrong order (bonds before physical interfaces), causing cloud-init to fail when processing forward references.
 This is a known issue with the Metal3DataTemplate networkData rendering for complex network configurations.

-**Solution**: Use nmcli commands in `preKubeadmCommands` instead of Metal3DataTemplate networkData for complex networking (bonds, VLANs, multiple interfaces).
+**Legacy Solution**: Use nmcli commands in `preKubeadmCommands` (DEPRECATED - use BMH networkData instead).

 **Recommended approach for bond + VLAN configuration**: